amartinsn/amartinsn.github.io/_posts/2015-12-30-building-fault-tolerant-clients-with-finagle-part-1.markdown

 Looking at Finagle codebase I came across the [RequestSemaphoreFilter](https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/filter/RequestSemaphoreFilter.scala) implementation which uses Twitter's [AsyncSemaphore](https://github.com/twitter/util/blob/master/util-core/src/main/scala/com/twitter/concurrent/AsyncSemaphore.scala) to grant permits and enqueue waiters when no more permits are available.
 That was roughly what I was looking for, except for the fact that it doesn't take time into account.

-[Moses Nakamura](https://twitter.com/mnnakamura) introduced me to the recent implemented [AsyncMeter](https://github.com/twitter/util/blob/master/util-core/src/main/scala/com/twitter/concurrent/AsyncMeter.scala), which has a similar behavior to the semaphore implementation, but adding time into the game.
+[Moses Nakamura](https://twitter.com/mnnakamura) introduced me to the recently implemented [AsyncMeter](https://github.com/twitter/util/blob/master/util-core/src/main/scala/com/twitter/concurrent/AsyncMeter.scala), which has a similar behavior to the semaphore implementation, but adding time into the game.
 I could easily configure a new meter which releases 1 new permit every 100 milliseconds (10 per second), and allows at most 1000 waiters to be enqueued, as demonstrated on the snippet below.

 ```scala
 val meter = AsyncMeter.newMeter(1, 100.milliseconds, 1000)